Overview

 in which Brooklyn FI has an advisory relationship (See Item 12 of this Brochure) referred to as “held-away

-custody (by way of maintaining client login credentials).
-These held-away accounts include 401(k) accounts, 529
+taking custody (by way of maintaining client login credentials).
+These held-away accounts include 401(k)

-These assets may be monitored using third party account aggregation software where the account values and
+These assets are monitored using third party account aggregation software where the account values and

 holdings are transmitted and viewed in our portfolio management software.
 These assets are included in